oilstel/gflbf/_reviews/2018-03-31-wageforwork.markdown

 source_url: 'http://wageforwork.com'
 ---

 Wage for work.
 Another day another penny.
 The last piece of pie is long gone.
 This new museum of work is only accessible against a thin veneer of charcoal or is it spray paint?
 It could be spray paint but this calculated medium never drips off the cursor.
-It’s perfect overspray instills an air of elitism.
-As I browse, I’m reminded of watching The Square, the worst movie ever made.
-I open a new tab and go to the Wayback Machine to make sure this website is the same Org I once knew.
+I open a new tab and go to the Wayback Machine to make sure this website is the same [Org I once knew](https://web.archive.org/web/20130522162550/http://www.wageforwork.com/).
 It’s 2018, all good Org websites must go.